tousif13/Cyber_Security/CISCO_PS.md

 ### Security Risk : Denial of Service (DoS) Attacks

 Attackers might attempt to overwhelm the email server, router, or other systems with a flood of traffic, causing a denial of service for legitimate users.

+Denial of Service (DoS) is a cyber attack where an attacker overwhelms a target's resources, making its services or website inaccessible to legitimate users.
+It aims to disrupt availability and functionality.

 #### Proposed Solution